Storage abstraction

 Get a DistributedStorageAdmin instance

-To execute administrative operations, you first need to get a DistributedStorageAdmin
+To execute administrative operations, you first need to get a DistributedStorageAdmin instance.
+You can obtain the DistributedStorageAdmin instance from StorageFactory as follows:

-StorageFactory storageFactory = StorageFactory.create("<configuration file path>");
+StorageFactory storageFactory = StorageFactory.create("<CONFIGURATION_FILE_PATH>");

 DistributedStorageAdmin admin = storageFactory.getStorageAdmin();